justingolden21/desktopclock/README.md

 ### Codebase

 This project is made with Svelte (using Svelte kit, bundled with Vite) and TailwindCSS.
 It uses Hero Icons and postCSS/purgeCSS for Tailwind.
 It is hosted on Netlify and has no backend currently.
-It uses day.js for date/time logic, and uses Prettier, ESLint, and the AirBNB Javascript Style guide for code formatting and style (VS Code is recommended).
+It uses day.js for date/time logic, and uses Prettier and ESLint for code formatting and style (VS Code is recommended).
 Desktop Clock is a PWA and can handle many timezones, date and time formats, locales, and languages.

 Requires [NodeJS/npm](https://nodejs.org/en/download/)